Medical disorders and a lack of proper nutrition are causes of failure to thrive.

 Environmental and social factors are the most common reasons why children do not get the nutrition they need.
 Failure to thrive for these reasons results from not taking in enough calories.

-Parental neglect or abuse Overview of Child Neglect and Abuse Child neglect is withholding essential things from children.
-Child abuse is doing harmful things to children.
-Some factors that increase the risk of child neglect and abuse are poverty, drug... read more , parental mental health disorders (such as depression Depression A short discussion of prolonged grief disorder.
+Parental neglect or abuse Overview of Child Neglect and Abuse Child maltreatment includes all types of abuse and neglect of a child under the age of 18 by a parent, caregiver, or another person in a custodial role (for example, clergy, coach, or teacher)... read more , parental mental health disorders (such as depression Depression A short discussion of prolonged grief disorder.
 Depression is a feeling of sadness and/or a decreased interest or pleasure in activities that becomes a disorder when it is intense enough to... read more ), poverty, and chaotic family situations all increase the risk that routine, nutritious meals will not be provided.
 Such stressful situations or unstimulating environments also may blunt the child's appetite and decrease the child's intake of food.
 Sometimes parents provide food with poor nutritional value, which can lead to poor intake and poor weight gain.
 Parents may not fully understand infant feeding techniques and may improperly prepare formula, or the child may be difficult to feed and the parents are unable to handle the difficulty.
 Rarely, some mothers do not produce enough breast milk or, rarer still, produce reduced-calorie breast milk.
 When parents have poor infant feeding skills and their infant is hard to feed, failure to thrive may occur.

 Infants and children who have stressful family situations or have a dysfunctional relationship with a caregiver may have failure to thrive because the stress they are feeling may make them produce hormones that reduce the effects of growth hormones.
 This stress-related reduction in growth hormone can lead to poor growth.

 Medical disorders sometimes cause failure to thrive.
-Medical disorders, such as difficulty chewing or swallowing (as with a cleft lip Cleft Lip and Cleft Palate The most common birth defects of the skull and face are cleft lip and cleft palate, affecting about 2 of every 1,000 babies.
-Cleft lip is a separation of the upper lip, usually just below the... read more or cleft palate Cleft Lip and Cleft Palate The most common birth defects of the skull and face are cleft lip and cleft palate, affecting about 2 of every 1,000 babies.
-Cleft lip is a separation of the upper lip, usually just below the... read more ), gastroesophageal reflux Gastroesophageal Reflux in Children Gastroesophageal reflux is the backward movement of food and acid from the stomach into the esophagus and sometimes into the mouth.
+Medical disorders, such as difficulty chewing or swallowing (as with a cleft lip Cleft Lip and Cleft Palate A cleft is an opening that can form in the lip (cleft lip), roof of the mouth (cleft palate), or both if the tissue does not join together completely during pregnancy.
+Cleft lip and cleft palate... read more or cleft palate Cleft Lip and Cleft Palate A cleft is an opening that can form in the lip (cleft lip), roof of the mouth (cleft palate), or both if the tissue does not join together completely during pregnancy.
+Cleft lip and cleft palate... read more ), gastroesophageal reflux Gastroesophageal Reflux in Children Gastroesophageal reflux is the backward movement of food and acid from the stomach into the esophagus and sometimes into the mouth.
 Reflux may be caused by the infant’s position during feeding... read more , narrowing of the esophagus, or intestinal malabsorption Overview of Malabsorption Malabsorption syndrome refers to a number of disorders in which nutrients from food are not absorbed properly in the small intestine.
 Certain disorders, infections, and surgical procedures can... read more , may also affect a child's ability to eat, retain, absorb, or process food.
 Infections, tumors, hormonal or metabolic disorders (such as diabetes Diabetes Mellitus (DM) in Children and Adolescents Diabetes mellitus is a disorder in which blood sugar (glucose) levels are abnormally high because the body does not produce enough insulin or fails to respond normally to the insulin produced... read more or cystic fibrosis Cystic Fibrosis (CF) Cystic fibrosis is a hereditary disease that causes certain glands to produce abnormally thick secretions, resulting in tissue and organ damage, especially in the lungs and the digestive tract... read more ), heart disease, kidney disease, liver disease, genetic disorders (such as Down syndrome Down Syndrome (Trisomy 21) Down syndrome is a chromosome disorder caused by an extra chromosome 21 that results in intellectual disability and physical abnormalities.
 Down syndrome is caused by an extra chromosome 21... read more or hereditary metabolic disorders Overview of Hereditary Metabolic Disorders Hereditary metabolic disorders are inherited genetic conditions that cause metabolism problems.
 Heredity is the passing of genes from one generation to the next.
 Children inherit their parents'... read more ), and human immunodeficiency virus (HIV) infection Human Immunodeficiency Virus (HIV) Infection in Children Human immunodeficiency virus (HIV) infection is a viral infection that progressively destroys certain white blood cells and causes acquired immunodeficiency syndrome (AIDS).
 Human immunodeficiency... read more are other medical reasons for failure to thrive.

 In some children, failure to thrive is caused by a combination of environmental and social factors and medical disorders.
 For example, children who have medical disorders also can have stressful home environments or dysfunctional relationships with caregivers.
 Likewise, children with failure to thrive caused by environmental and social factors can develop medical disorders.